EduardoRFS/eduardorfs.github.io/source/_posts/a_different_level_based_typer.md

 - lambda-ranking, every lambda introduces a new level and generalizes
 - let-ranking, every let introduces a new level and generalizes.
-  Each has it's advantages and the idea showed here can easily work with both, but my implementation will focus more on lambda-ranking as for me it looks that it it can be more easily extended.
+  Each has it's advantages and the idea showed here can easily work with both, but my implementation will focus more on lambda-ranking as for me it looks that it can be more easily extended.

 ## Generalization

 One of the properties of this family of typers is that generalization requires you to go over the type after typing some expression to check if it is bigger than the current level and mark it as quantified, as a level bigger than the current level lives in a dead region and never escaped it's region, so it's not present in the context, again escape analysis.

-While this is cheap as types are treated as always being really small, it's not free and will do O(n) operations being n the number of nodes in the type tree.
+While this is cheap as types are treated as always being really small, it's not free and will do O(n) operations being the number of nodes in the type tree.

 ## The dead region